Arc Browser Review

 With Arc, you can organise to your heart's content.
 This browser doesn't have the traditional row of open tabs along the top.
 Arc uses a sidebar instead.
 Within this sidebar, you can organise everything you could possibly think of using different ‘tabs’.

-Arc Browser Features
+Who is Arc Browser For?

 What's inside Arc Browser for managing your browser:

-Extended features include:
+Extended features of Arc Browser include:

 - The command bar allows you to open up a search wherever you are to locate whatever you're looking for.